mageplaza/magento-2-blog/README.md

 Full RSS integration into Magento 2.
 The blog RSS feed appears right next to the standard product and Magento 2 RSS feeds, allowing users that are familiar with your website to easily find all the blog RSS feeds easily and simply.

-## Contribute to this module

-Feel free to **Fork** and contrinute to this module and create a pull request so we will merge your changes to `master` branch.

 ## License